Agneau de Pré-salé – The Highly-Prized Salt Marsh Lamb Specialty from Mont-St-Michel:

 As only specific locations in France have the ability to produce the vegetation that give the lamb meat its unique flavour, agneau de pré-salé has been awarded an Appelation d’Origine Controlée (A.O.C.) designation.
 Similar to French cheeses and champagne, this means that only lamb that are pastured on certain salt marsh areas can be called agneau de pré-salé.

 So next time you’re at Mont-St-Michel and you see these lambs wondering around, you’ll know that they are A.O.C. special.
-And if you’re a lamb eater, then seek out this much-prized agneau de pré-salé at your dining stops.What questions does this raise for you?
+And if you’re a lamb eater, then seek out this much-prized agneau de pré-salé at your dining stops.Anyone else have feelings about this?